NTNU-IHB/FMI4cpp/README.md

 an easy to install, easy to use, object oriented and fast FMI implementation for C++.

 FMI4cpp supports both **Co-simulation** and **Model Exchange**. <br/>
-For Model Exchange, solvers from [odeint](http://headmyshoulder.github.io/odeint-v2/doc/boost_numeric_odeint/getting_started/overview.html) can be used.

 ### Why should I use this over other C/C++ FMI Libraries